fabricebrito/a/README.md

 The BEAM Java tutorial uses the Developer Cloud Sandbox service to implement a BEAM Operator to calculate the Fluorescence line height in Envisat MERIS Level 1b products.

-This tutorial builds upon the BEAM tutorial held at the Sentinel-3 OLCI/SLSTR and MERIS/(A)ATSR workshop 2012 done by [Brockmann Consult](http://www.brockmann-consult.de) and extends it to exploit a Cloud computing platform for its development, test and exploitation.
+This tutorial builds upon the BEAM tutorial created by [Brockmann Consult](http://www.brockmann-consult.de), held at the Sentinel-3 OLCI/SLSTR and MERIS/(A)ATSR workshop 2012and extends it to exploit a Cloud computing platform for its development, test and exploitation.

 ### Getting Started